-Don Miguel's family owns and operates six coffee farms (four of which are specialty-grade) as well as a wet and dry milling operation.
+Don Miguel's family owns and operates six coffee farms (four of which are specialty-grade) as well as a wet and dry milling operation called Piedra Grande, so named for the gigantic boulders all around the area, remnants of ancient deposits left from the numerous local volvanoes.
 He has divided the family's business between his daughter and two sons even though he is very much alive and kicking, doubtless to ensure a seamless transition to the next generation.
 By all accounts, it's working.

-I first visited the Menendez family in early 2011after a slightly harrowing border crossing between Guatemala and El Salvador (another story).
+I first visited the Menendez family in early 2011 after a slightly (very) harrowing border crossing between Guatemala and El Salvador (another story).
 Don Miguel met two of us coffee buyers on the El Salvador side, where we promptly hopped into the cabin of his Dodge Ram truck while his man, rifle slung over his shoulder, hopped into the truck bed in back.

-Over the next two days we traveled the length and breadth of the Menendez family's impressive coffee operation, listening to Mr Menendez, or his agronomist, or his various farm managers speak intelligently and exhaustively about fixing the right inputs in just the right quantities into the soil to keep it healthy and balanced and to coax the trees to produce superior taste quality.
+Over the next two days we traveled the length and breadth of the Menendez family's impressive coffee operation, listening to Mr Menendez, or his agronomist, or his various farm managers speak articulately and exhaustively about fixing the right inputs in just the right quantities into the soil or onto the coffee tree leaves themselves, as the case may warrant, to keep it healthy, disease free and balanced, and to coax the trees to produce superior taste quality.
 Or about what they believe is the proper humidity level for coffee trees to be happy and how one can manage the shade canopy to maintain those levels.
 Or about planting massive windbreak trees to help delicate Bourbon trees maintain their coffee cherries during storms and strong winds.
 Or about an incredible new find on one of the trees that one of the managers discovered quite by accident--probably a natural mutation--that was producing coffee cherries with the distinct aroma and taste of ripe peaches.